UKHO/docs/quality-assurance/http-api-mocking-tools.md

 >When using containers refer to the [container policy](/software-engineering-policies/Containers/ContainerPolicy.md).

 Wiremock can also be instantiated inline from code or scripts on demand and disposed after a test (e.g. locally or on build/release/test agents).
->**The .net version of wiremock is an project created by an independent team from the Java (wiremock.org) version.
+>**The .net version of wiremock is independent from the Java (wiremock.org) version.
 See the [open source use policy](/software-engineering-policies/OpenSourceUse/OpenSourceUsePolicy.md) when assessing the stuitability of open source software.
 The .net version should be used for .net projects, as the two versions are not fully compatible.**

 ### Examples